-Number Course Title Credits

-ISCI 671 Physical Activity and Health 3.0

-NUTR 613 Human Nutrition: Macronutrients and

-Micronutrients 3.0

-NUTR 615 Nutrient Optimization for Mental Performance i n

-Athletes 3.0

-NUTR 616 Nutrient Optimization for Physical Performance in

-Athletes 3.0

-NUTR 689 Whole Foods Cooking to Support High

-Performance 1.0

-Total Progra am Credits 13.0
+Number Course Title Credits ISCI 671 Physical Activity and Health 3.0 NUTR 613 Human Nutrition: Macronutrients and Micronutrients 3.0 NUTR 615 Nutrient Optimization for Mental Performance in Athletes 3.0 NUTR 616 Nutrient Optimization for Physical Performance in Athletes 3.0 NUTR 689 Whole Foods Cooking to Support High Performance 1.0 Total Program Credits for the PBC in Sports Performance and Integrative Nutrition 13.0

-This program is delivered in an online format within a cohort of peers.
+This program is delivered in an online format with a cohort of peers.
 The program can be completed in one year.